guopi/tidy/packages/tidyjs/README.md

 # `tidyjs`
-Born for more tidy development of building server-side applications on top of Node.js & Typescript.
+> A Node.js framework born for more tidy development of building server-side applications on top of Node.js & Typescript.

 ## Features
 - **Extensible** : powerful and simple plugin system